-CSL-6710 Topical Seminars
+CSL-6710 TOPICAL SEMINARS

-This course is designed to help the counselor-intraining address the many diverse issues, concerns, and populations that may be encountered in the work setting.
+This course is designed to help the counselor-in-training address the many diverse issues, concerns, and populations that may be encountered in the work setting.
 The topics addressed in this course may change from year to year or semester to semester to meet the ever-changing needs of our students and developments in the profession.
 Some examples of past Special Topics courses are: Holistic Counseling, Creative Therapies, Grant Writing, Body-Oriented Therapies, and Expressive Art Therapy.

-CSL-6720 Internship Seminar 3 credits
+CSL-6720 INTERNSHIP SEMINAR